• Skip to primary navigation

 • Work with us

-Costa Rica is expensive.
-There’s no hiding that fact and it’s something most people are surprised about as they assume since it’s in Central America, that automatically equals cheap.
-Unfortunately that’s not the case and it’s one of the things you must know about Costa Rica before visiting.
+Costa Rica is expensive and it’s something most people are surprised about.
+Unfortunately, just because it’s in Central America doesn’t mean there are only cheap things to do in Costa Rica.
+It’s one of the things you must know about Costa Rica before visiting!

 However, that doesn’t mean you won’t be able to enjoy Costa Rica on a budget.
-There are a handful of fun and cheap things to do in Costa Rica!
+There are a handful of fun and cheap things to do in Costa Rica and it takes a bit of reserch to find them.
+So in this post, I’ll share with you our recommended cheap and free things to do in Costa Rica.

 Visit National Parks

-With over 20 national parks in the country, visiting any one of them is a must.
-Each national park has something special whether it’s a volcano, beach, waterfall or something else.
-Visiting national parks is one of the best cheap things to do in Costa Rica!
-Entrance fees vary for each park but they are relatively inexpensive.
+With over 20 national parks in the country, visiting national parks is one of the best cheap things to do in Costa Rica!
+Entrance fees vary for each park ranging from free to just shy of $20 USD per person.

 cheap things to do in Costa Rica - visit national parks